Sport in Mexico: Association football

-Estadio Jalisco in Guadalajara, Jalisco, Mexico, is one of the country’s largest and most historic football stadiums, serving as a venue for club matches and international fixtures.
+Estadio Jalisco in Guadalajara, Jalisco, Mexico, is one of the country's largest and most historic football stadiums, serving as a venue for club matches and international fixtures.

 Mexico's most popular team sport is association football.
 Football is widely followed and practiced all over the country and it is considered the most popular sport in most states.
 It is believed that football was introduced in Mexico by English Cornish miners at the end of the 19th century.
 By 1902 a five-team league emerged with a strong English influence.
 Football became a professional sport in 1943.
-The main football clubs are América, Guadalajara, Cruz Azul and UNAM, known collectively as the Big Four.
+The main football clubs are América, Guadalajara, Cruz Azul and Pumas, known collectively as the Big Four.

-Mexico has hosted two World Cup tournaments (1970 and 1986).
+Mexico has hosted three FIFA World Cup tournaments (1970, 1986 and 2026).
 Many of the stadiums in use in the league have a World Cup history.
 Sites such as Estadio Jalisco in Guadalajara, and Estadio Azteca in Mexico City are renowned for their national and international history.
 The legendary Estadio Azteca, for example, is one of the only two stadiums in the world to have hosted two men's World Cup finals (the other being the Maracana) and is one of the highest capacity stadiums in the world.
 Mexican's biggest stadiums are Estadio Azteca, Estadio Jalisco, Estadio BBVA Bancomer, Estadio Olímpico Universitario and Estadio Cuauhtémoc.

 The 1986 FIFA World Cup in Mexico was broadcast to a global audience, and the wave or the Mexican wave was popularized worldwide after featuring during the tournament.